 With the recent releases of documentaries on Netflix and Hulu, Fyre Festival is back in the headlines.
-While the Netflix documentary Fyre Festival: The Greatest Party that Never Happened examines the logistical and leadership failures, the Hulu documentary Fyre Fraud investigates communications elements that fueled the inherent disaster.
+The Netflix documentary Fyre Festival: The Greatest Party that Never Happened examines the logistical and leadership failures.
+However, the Hulu documentary Fyre Fraud investigates communications elements that fueled the inherent disaster.
 Fyre Fraud offers a view of how modern-day marketing has evolved to meet cultural expectations and offers important lessons on what tactics are successful in converting prospects to customers.

 Both documentaries deliver a clear picture of the power of experiential marketing.
 Fyre Festival proved that an experience sells.
 Examining their method, you might notice not much of the marketing was centered around the actual music performance aspect of the festival.
 As communicators embark into new territory with experiential communications, take Fyre Festival with you as an example of what NOT to do.

 Baltimore, Md.
 21202